eternal-flame-AD/pow-buster/README.md

 - For Anubis, assumes the server is 64-bit
 - Only builds on nightly Rust because avx512 intrinsics are not stable yet, it also currently doesn't build on non-x86_64 targets.
 - This is designed for "low", practical-for-a-website difficulty settings, A $1 - P_{geom}(80e7, 1/\text{difficulty})$ chance of failure for any particular challenge, which for 1e8 (takes about 10 seconds on a browser) is about 0.03%, the GPU solver has much lower failure rate.
-- The WGSL implementation is not optimized for performance, it has some major problems:
+- The WGSL implementation is not optimized for performance, it has some major problems.
-  1. Didn't use vectorized arithmetic.
-  2. Didn't use workgroup shared memory.
-  3. Didn't properly batch challenges.
-  4. Didn't generate specialized optimal kernel code.
-  5. How to efficiently fetch challenges and feed to the GPU is completely implemented synchronously.

 However I want to keep this a limitation, I do not intend on writing "attack ready" code.

 ## Ethical Disclaimer (i.e. the "How Dare you Publish this?" question)

 ### Why not private disclosure?

-1. This isn't a vulnerability nor anything previously unknown, it's a structural weakness that needs to be assessed.
+This isn't a vulnerability nor anything previously unknown, it's a structural weakness that needs to be assessed.
 I didn't "skip" or somehow "simplify" any number of SHA-2 rounds, it is a materialized analysis of performance characteristics of the system.
 Everybody knows PoW system loses protection margin using hardware or software optimizations.
-2. I am not the first person to point this out either, there is this [mcaptcha_bypass](https://github.com/evilsocket/mcaptcha_bypass) prior-art [mCatptcha/mCaptcha#37](https://github.com/mCaptcha/mCaptcha/issues/37) that the author know for years, I didn't do astronomically better than that, just ~100x vs. ~500x, I don't think that is worth thinking a "new" thing suddenly valuable to the author.
-The value proposition of this research is not to reveal a new, "weird trick" that flips the system over, but to provide new information that deployer should be aware of even if they decided the original ~100x were acceptable risk.

-Website operators deploying mCaptcha bear the responsibility to understand the performance characteristics and security implications of their chosen PoW parameters, and whether that protects against their identified threat. __The purpose of this research is to provide the statistical analysis and empirical validation data necessary for informed deployment decisions, including optimized CPU only solutions.__
+Website operators deploying a PoW system bear the responsibility to understand the performance characteristics and security implications of their chosen PoW parameters, and whether that protects against their identified threat. __The purpose of this research is to provide the statistical analysis and empirical validation data necessary for informed deployment decisions, including optimized CPU only solutions.__

 ### Can't this be used to attack a real website?

-Yes and no, yes, if you can reproduce the benchmark you by definition _has_ to have the capacity to hit an mCaptcha endpoint much faster than clicking the Captcha widget, but also no, I don't think it's too complicated to do much better than this PoC, for a particular website.
+Yes and no, yes, if you can reproduce the benchmark you by definition _has_ to have the capacity to hit an these challenges much faster than a browser, but also no, I don't think it's too complicated to do much better than this PoC, for a particular website.
 This is an academic demo of optimization space for non-batched "universal" CPU and GPU solutions, it is not economical for wielding a true targeted attack.

 If you _really_ want to attack a real website with mCaptcha, you should: